anywhichway/watchlight/README.md

 Returns: `reactiveObject`

-#### rule.withOptions({priority:number})
+#### rule.withOptions({priority:number,confidence:number})

-Sets a priority on a rule.
+`priority` sets a priority on a rule.
 If multiple rules are matched at the same time, the highest priority rules fire first.
 The actions of these rules may result in lower priority rules no longer firing.

+`confidence` sets a confidence on a rule or reactive data.
+If a `whilst` rule is created, then any assertions have a `confidence` = minimum confidence of data used to fire the rule * confidence of the rule.
+You can run the example <a href="./examples/rules/diagnostic-confidence.html" target="_tab">diagnostic confidence</a> or view its
+<a href="./examples/rules/diagnostic-confidence.js" target="_tab">source</a>.

 Returns `rule`.